Which amendment to the U.S. Constitution protects citizens from voter discrimination based on race?

 Study for the AMSCO AP United States History Exam.
 Dive into flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

-The 15th Amendment to the U.S. Constitution specifically prohibits the federal and state governments from denying a citizen the right to vote based on "race, color, or previous condition of servitude."
-Ratified in 1870, this amendment was a significant milestone in the Reconstruction Era, as it aimed to ensure that newly freed African American men could participate in the electoral process.
-By enshrining this protection in the Constitution, the amendment sought to combat racial discrimination in voting, which had been a pervasive issue in the United States, particularly in the Southern states.
+The 15th Amendment is the correct choice because it explicitly prohibits the federal and state governments from denying a citizen the right to vote based on "race, color, or previous condition of servitude."
+Ratified in 1870, this amendment was a significant achievement following the Civil War and aimed to secure voting rights for African American men, although it took further legislative and societal efforts to ensure these rights were fully realized.

 Subscribe